vdmilov/vdmilov/README.md

-- 👀 I’m interested in Fintech
-- 🌱 I’m currently learning Python🐍 and German 🇩🇪
+- 🌱 I’m learning Python🐍 and German 🇩🇪
-- 💞️ I’m looking to start a career as Data Analyst
+- 💞️ I’m looking for a Data Analyst role in Sydney, Australia
 - 📫 How to reach me: [telegram](https://t.me/vdmilov)

 <!---